evanSpendlove/COMP47660_Reubbish_Security/README.md

 We also created some other fake data for statistics page.

 ## Note
 2nd dose appointments are automatically generated once vaccinator has updated that a user has received their first dose.
-Also, if a user trys to book an appointment which violates the outlined rules (<3 weeks, etc) then it will fail and redirect to index with no new appointment.
+Also, if a user tries to book an appointment which violates the outlined rules (<3 weeks, etc) then it will fail and redirect to index with no new appointment.

 ## Services
 - User Management [Evan]
 - Forum Page [Evan]
-- Vaccination Portal [Reuben / Evan / John]
+- Vaccination Portal [Primarily: Reuben | Also: Evan / John]
 - Statistics [John]